Nepiki/Guides/Resident-Evil-1.5-(Prototype)-(PlayStation).md

 ![Image]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184341.png) **[Reporting for Duty!](https://retroachievements.org/achievement/163044)** _~Leon: Meet Brian Irons_

 <details><summary>Spoilers</summary>Most likely the first achievement you will get, just get to the Chief’s Office and talk to Brian who’s resting on a couch.
-The office is located directly across the door to the lobby you enter through from the Heliport Access.</details>
+The office is located directly across the door to the hallway door you enter through from the Heliport Access.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184342.png) **[Marvin!](https://retroachievements.org/achievement/163045)** _~Leon: Meet Marvin Branagh _

-<details><summary>Spoilers</summary>To meet Marvin you need to open the shutters in the lobby using the lock to the left of the shutter.
-Be warned you can softlock the game if you entered through the air vent behind Marvin before unlocking the shutters.</details>
+<details><summary>Spoilers</summary>To meet Marvin you need to open the shutters in the hallway using the lock to the left of the shutter. **Be warned you can softlock the game if you entered through the air vent behind Marvin before unlocking the shutters.**</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184343.png) **[You Have My Gratitude]( https://retroachievements.org/achievement/163046)** _~Leon: Meet Ada_

-<details><summary>Spoilers</summary>To meet Ada properly first you need to get the Fire Extinguisher which is located in a locker on the lobby before you open the shutters to the Outback with the Flaming truck, next you need to interact with the fire which prompts you to extinguish the flames followed by you meeting Ada.</details>
+<details><summary>Spoilers</summary>To meet Ada properly first you need to get the Fire Extinguisher which is located in a locker on the hallway before you open the shutters to the Outback with the Flaming truck, next you need to interact with the fire which prompts you to extinguish the flames followed by you meeting Ada.</details>

 ![Image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/184344.png) **[It's the R.P.D. officer, Roy...](https://retroachievements.org/achievement/163047)** _~Leon: Find Roy_